kingsonseang/intro-to-comp-programming/README.md

 <!-- # Introduction to Computer Programming (Python) - Practical Report Manual

-Project folder for SEN 1101 students UNICROSS
+Project folder for SEN 1101 students UNICROSS 2023/2024

 ## What's inside?

 This Repository contains:

-- `**.py`: contains an implementation of a lab report
+- `**.py`: contains an implementation of a lab reports

 Each example is 100% [Python3](https://www.python.org/).